 informed me in his last letter I had the pleasure of receiving from him that his woman and child resided in Wexford.[xviii]

 In 1817, another rebel, John Ahern from Tintern in southern Wexford, also returned home, carrying one of Hayes’s letters dated 4 April.
 He had been employed under Government as Master Builder and Deputy Engineer and received an Absolute Pardon, despite having been convicted of “being a rebel captain and for murder”.
 He was also in partnership with Catholic James Dempsey, a stonemason.
 Together they had several contracts with the government to build bridges over the Tank Stream, amongst other projects. [xix] Although initially on the ‘Friendship’ indents, he arrived on the “Anne” in 1800.
-Michael wrote that Ahern considered himself “old” and felt he was unlikely to survive the journey home.
-As Michael’s letter was obviously delivered, Ahern’s prediction did not eventuate.
+Michael wrote that Ahern considered himself “old” and felt he was unlikely to survive the journey home, a prediction that unfortunately came true when Ahern died during the voyage.

 Michael Hayes played an important role in Laurence’s life and, despite their age difference of 17 years, their relationship was one of long standing, beginning in Wexford.
 Michael referred to Laurence’s wife in Wexford, Catherine, in several of his letters, and in a letter in 1812 directed his mother to “remember me to her”, so the families were obviously known to each other.
 Michael was one of three witnesses to Laurence’s will in 1820, so this was a friendship of over twenty years standing.
 Michael born c.1767 was the son of a small Catholic property owner at Ballymurn near Enniscorthy.
 He was convicted of administering the oath of the United Irishman, a crime punishable by death, so he was fortunate to receive a life sentence.
 Michael was transferred to New Geneva Barracks in Waterford to await transportation,[xx] and was transported in August 1799, arriving in 1800, on the ‘Friendship’ along with several other Wexford rebels, who would remain as strong friends in the Colony.
 He received his conditional pardon in 1803, but was convicted of illicit distilling in 1805 and sent to Norfolk Island.
 He had been acting as factor for George Bass and Charles Bishop.
 On Norfolk he acted as factor for several of Sydney’s merchants, especially Thomas Jameson, for whom he recovered many debts.
 Captain Piper, in charge of Norfolk, interceded in Hayes’ favour with Governor Bligh, and he was allowed to return to Sydney.
 In September 1808, Governor Foveaux granted him an absolute pardon.
 Although cancelled by Macquarie, it was re-issued in February 1812.
 In 1809 he ran a business in Pitt Row selling assorted goods and conducting a boot factory.
 In 1810 he was given a wine and spirits licence and had a public house in George Street.
 This was renewed in 1811 and then lapsed.
 Michael was granted 120 acres on the Nepean River in 1812.
 From that time, his fortunes declined owing to bad debts and speculation, and the loss of his benefactor George Bass.
 Although he now had an absolute pardon, he was unable to return to Ireland due to his debts and his now large family of seven children.
 During this time Michael wrote many letters home to his mother, sisters and in particular, to his brothers Patrick and Richard, which have been preserved and give researchers a great incite into the state of the early Colony.
 He tried to interest Patrick in investing in the Colony.
 To Richard, a Franciscan priest based in the Vatican, he appealed for his help to have Catholic priests appointed.
 Michael led the Catholics in their appeal to Commissioner Bigge, being the first on the Catholic petition to Bigge in February 1820 seeking the benefits of their religion and clergy and the right to establish schools for the education of their children.
 He was also elected a member of the committee to select the site for the Roman Catholic Chapel in July 1820.